sdpa-python/sdpa-python.github.io/docs/contributing/index.md

 ### Large scope projects

-1. Translation of Fortran based MUMPS routines to C++ to remove the need for an additional Fortran compiler while building SDPA
-2. Add support for SOCP constraints to make the package a complete SQLP solver.
+1. Add support for SOCP constraints to make the package a complete SQLP solver.
 This is a contribution to SDPA (and not just SDPA for Python).